-A cousin of the above writer, also writes.
+A cousin of the above writer, also writes :-

-My case is a bit different because I have not been refused the licence of a pistol which I require, but I have every reason to preconclude that if I were to apply for it I should have been flatly refused.
-The statement of mine is not without foundation and validity, because my consin who applied for the licence of a rifle was not given the licence he asked for.
+My case is a bit different because I have not been refused the licence of a pistol which I require, but I have every reason to pre-conclude that if I were to apply for it I should have been flatly refused.
+The statement of mine is not without foundation and validity, because my cousin who applied for the licence of a rifle was not given the licence he asked for.
 We are one of the greatest zamindars of our district, our family is paying Government revenue of Rs.
 8,000 (the whole family jointly paying Rs.
 25,000 Government revenue) and myself exclusively paying Rs.
 2,000.
-We really regret that being supporters of British Raj we are not so much trusted as to allow us to keep firearms.
-These measures instead of creating amicable relations with the Government bring about the greatest breach of fair connection with the landholders.
+We really regret that being supporters of British Raj we are not so much trusted as to allow us to keep fire-arms.
+These measures instead of creating amicable relations with the Government bring about the greatest breach of fair connection with the land-holders.

-The above are a few of the typical cases I have selected, and I would only like to give one more letter from a person holding a responsible Government post in judicial line which will show how the other party thinks of the present arms rules.
+The above are a few of the typical cases I have selected, and I would only like to give one more letter from a person holding a responsible Government post in judicial line which will show how the other party thinks of the present Arms Rules.
 The letter runs as follows:

-As for the Arms Rules in my opinion either the exemptions should be totally abolished or Gazetted Officers of 1st class must be exempted.
-You can well imagine the anomaly that a common man who has been hanging at the coat tails of a District Magistrate and thus becomes a Khan Babadur prior to 1920 is exempted whilst a sub-judge who is entrusted with the decision of the Rais cases of the value of crores is not In my opinion if enquiry is at all necessary it must be entrusted to a District Committee comprising officials and non-officials and their decision should be binding.
+As for the Arms Rules, in my opinion, either the exemptions should be totally abolished or gazetted officers of 1st class must be exempted.
+You can well imagine the anomaly that a common man who has been hanging at the coat tails of a District Magistrate and thus becomes a Khan Bahadur prior to 1920 is exempted whilst a sub-judge who is entrusted with the decision of the Rais cases of the value of crores is not...
+In my opinion if enquiry is at all necessary it must be entrusted to a District Committee comprising of officials and non-officials and their decision should be binding.

-Before I finish quoting examples, let me quote one more recent amusing example of the decision of a queer District Magistrate.
-A leading practising Vakul in a District recently applied for a licence of a Double Barrel Breeck-Loading shot gun, and the license was duly granted with the following note on the application:
+Before I finish quoting examples, let me quote one more recent amusing example of the decision of a queer District Magistrate. leading practising Vakil in a District recently applied for a licence of a Double Barrel Breech-Loading shot-gun, and the licence was duly granted with the following note on the application: